AmpersandJS/ampersand-dom-bindings/README.md

 ### booleanClass

-add/removes class based on boolean interpretation of property name. `name`, `yes`, or `no` can also be an array class names where all the values will be toggled.
+add/removes class based on boolean interpretation of property name. `name`, `yes`, or `no` can also be an array of class names where all the values will be toggled.

 ```js
 'model.active': {